Catalog Description

 - Skill Demonstrations

-- Example: Research, prepare and deliver a microlearning presentation on a communication topic in front of a live audience.
+- Example: Research, prepare, and deliver an informative microlearning presentation on a communication topic in front of a live audience.
 Students will be assessed using a rubric that focuses on Content, Delivery, Visual Aids and Structure.

 Repeatable